DCAN-Labs/abcd-hcp-pipeline/README.md

    inferred from the BIDS data.

   --custom-clean JSON   Runs DCAN cleaning script after the pipeline
-                        completessuccessfully to delete pipeline outputs based
+                        completes successfully to delete pipeline outputs
-                        on the file structure specified in the custom-clean JSON.
+                        base on the file structure specified in the custom- clean JSON.
 Required for the custom clean stage.
   --abcd-task           Runs ABCD task data through task fMRI analysis, adding
                         this stage to the end.
 Warning: Not written for general use: a general task analysis module will be